kanokarob/Biome-Strongholds-Smithed/README.md

     - Have increased Speed and Movement Efficiency
     - When damaged, they will attempt to teleport behind their attacker, if there's room
     - Witches spawned by Ominous Trial Spawners throw Lingering Potions instead of Splash Potions
+    - Have a chance to drop Enchanted Books of Venomous

+### Forest Stronghold
+- Generates in all Forest biomes, including regular Taigas, Cherry Groves, and Pale Gardens
+- Made of assorted Stone Bricks, Resin Bricks, and Logs and Leaves
+  - The Log, Leaf, and Wood type changes depending on the forest biome the Stronghold starts in, to give each Forest-like biome a unique-feeling Stronghold even if they all have the same structure.
+This technically means there are six different Forest Strongholds, though not every world will have every type of Forest Stronghold
+- Trial Spawners and Vaults have a chance to eject Enchanted Books of Disorienting, a Chestplate enchantment that has a chance to cause attacking entities to become turned around
+- Features very large rooms that adjoin to other rooms and hallways on the way to/from the Portal Room
+- Trial Spawners spawn the folloing mobs:
+  - Small Hoglins
+    - Hoglins with reduces Scale, Health, Attack Damage, and Attack Knockback
+    - Hoglins spawned during Ominous Trials do not have these debuffs, and attack as though enchanted with Blindness
+  - Giant Silverfish
+  - Forest Breezes
+    - Attack as though enchanted with Blindness
+    - Emit Leaf particles
+    - Do not drop Breeze Rods
+  - Creaking
+    - Can be attacked and have more Health
+    - Treated as though enchanted with Disorienting
+    - Have a chance to drop Enchanted Books of Disorienting

 </details>